 After you start finding sources - you will need to try to pick credible, useful sources.
-Why read them if they aren’t good for your topic?

 Watch: Evaluating sources

-Skim the library databases!
+Skim the library databases

 Read the abstract or summary, and glance at the introduction, headings, conclusion.
 At the end of the article, look at the references.

-Ask the 5W questions (who, what, when, where, and why) about every source
+Ask the 5W questions (who, what, when, where, and why)

-- Can you trust the authors based on their credentials?
+- Who created or wrote the source?
+Can you trust the authors based on their credentials?
 Do a quick Google search to find out more on the author’s background.

-- Can you tell which type of source you are looking at?
+- What kind of source is it?
+Can you tell which type of source you are looking at?
 Is it a scholarly article?
 A news article?
-Instructors generally prefer a variety of sources!
+Instructors generally prefer a variety of sources.

-- Depending on your topic you might want current sources, older sources, or a mix.
+- When was it published?
+Depending on your topic you might want current sources, older sources, or a mix.
 For example, a topic of artificial intelligence might benefit from looking at recent sources

-- You will need to determine if the source is from a reputable site or publisher.
-Google the journal, magazine, or newspaper title to find out more about it.
+- Where was it published?
+You will need to determine if the source is from a reputable site or publisher.
+Google the journal, magazine, or newspaper title to learn more.

-- To share new research, to entertain, to give an opinion?
+- Why was it created?
+To share new research, to entertain, to give an opinion?

 - No author